georgeboot/blog/source/_posts/laravel-vapor-cloud-dashboard.md

 - Replace `DATABASE_NAME` with the name of your database as configured in Vapor, eg. `my-app-db`
 - Replace `API_GATEWAY_ID` with the ID of your projects API gateway.
 You can find this using the AWS Console.
 Example: `yuttpf0t41`

+Note that the dashboard is made for API Gateway users.
+If you use a Application Elastic Load Balancer, an example is provided below the main json.

 Once you have prepared the json in your editor of choice, head to the AWS Console to import the dashboard.

 - After logging in, go to **Cloudwatch**, and in the menu of the left, select **Dashboards**